euniceyl/p2-markov/README.md

 `getOrder()` is a getter method that returns the order of the Markov model, stored in an instance variable. `setSeed()` calls the `setSeed()` method of the random number generator instance variable and pass the corresponding random seed.

 </details>

+Coursework from Duke CS 201: Data Structures and Algorithms.